-6.1.37 Marginal Loss Surplus Allocation Approaches (D)
+6.1.44 Marginal Loss Surplus Allocation Approaches (D)

 Since the start of the CAISO's nodal market, the CAISO has allocated the marginal loss surplus based on measured demand.
 This methodology was accepted by FERC in its September 21, 2006 MRTU order.
 PG&E previously expressed concerns regarding the accepted methodology and suggested an alternative approach to allocate marginal loss surplus.
 The CAISO agreed to study alternatives and published analyses in April 2007 and October 2010 comparing its current methodology to other proposed alternatives.
 The April 2007 report found that allocation based on measured demand was within the bounds of alternative methodologies.
-Using data from the first year of operation after the start of the nodal market, the October 2010 report found that allocation based on these results, the CAISO agreed to perform further analysis using "data covering the period after April 1, 2010, which will further inform the stakeholder process".
+Using data from the first year of operation after the start of the nodal market, the October 2010 report found that allocation based on measured demand did not lie within the bounds of alternative methodologies.
+Based on these results, the CAISO agreed to perform further analysis using "data covering the period after April 1, 2010, which will further inform the stakeholder process".
 To re-launch this stakeholder process, the CAISO would need to release an update to the October 2010 report.

-6.1.38 Export Charges (D)
+6.1.45 Export Charges (D)